The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 Week 4: Complete necessary repairs

-You can proactively address repairs by conducting a pre-listing home inspection.
-An inspection costs $343 on average, but the actual cost will depend heavily on your location and the size of your home.
+Conducting a pre-listing home inspection can help you proactively address repairs.
+An inspection costs $343 on average, but the actual cost will depend on your location and the size of your home.

 During this inspection, a licensed professional will examine your property for defects like cracked foundations, faulty electrical systems, moldy walls, and HVAC issues.